 The best way to prevent gum disease is to practice good, consistent oral hygiene.
 The following checklist can help to ensure a long-lasting smile:

 Flossing at least once a day helps to remove plaque and food that may be lodged between your teeth.
 Your toothbrush is a terrific tool, but it cannot reach every area of the mouth.

 Men and women who brush their teeth between meals help to remove plaque and buildup trapped in between the gums and teeth.
 Also, do not forget about your tongue.
 Use your soft-bristled toothbrush to scrub your tongue to help reduce leftover bacteria.

 3. Fluoride toothpaste and mouthwash

 Choose a fluoride toothpaste and a therapeutic mouthwash.
 When combined, the two products can help reduce the rate at which plaque and tartar build up on the enamel of your teeth.

 4. Visit your dentist

-Schedule appointments at your dentist twice a year for an oral health exam and professional cleanings.
+Schedule appointments at your dentist twice a year for an oral health exam and professional dental cleanings.
 Dental exams allow Dr. Allred to catch problems like gingivitis when it first appears.
 Remember, only professional dental cleaning can remove built-up plaque and tartar.
-For patients with dental anxiety, our office in San Marcos, CA, offers a variety of sedation dentistry techniques to ease your stress so you can get these crucial exams and cleanings and avoid future issues.
+For patients with dental anxiety, our dentist office in San Marcos, CA offers a variety of sedation dentistry techniques to ease your stress so you can get these crucial exams and cleanings and avoid future issues.

 5. Quit tobacco use